 “I was born at the change of tide and at the time, my grandmother said to my mother that I therefore had the capacity to change our whakapapa.
 I feel I have made that change by showing the power of education and knowledge.
 I feel I’ll be in this job back home in my own community for quite a while and I still volunteer for a day a week at hospice where I utilize the time to take me closer to my Mum.”

 Read more about NorthTec's Bachelor of Applied Social Service

 “This certificate gave me an added skill for my profession and means I can nurse here specialising in mental health...

 Since graduating Krizia has moved into work at Waikato District Health Board with an acute mental health service ward for older persons.
 She has also completed a Postgraduate Certificate, Diploma and a Master of Nursing at the University of Auckland, graduating in May 2019.

 “Studying cognitive behavioural therapy at NorthTec has helped me a lot in terms of my work as a mental health nurse, and with my postgraduate studies.
 I am more therapeutic and empathetic as a result of this training, and able to establish a good rapport with my clients.”

-Krizia was a qualified nurse in the Philippines but needed to study to get certified in New Zealand.
+Krizia was a qualified nurse in the Philippines and needed to study to become certified in New Zealand.
 “I was more into mental health in the Philippines so I decided on this six-month Certificate in Cognitive Behavioural Therapy.
 The certificate gave me an added skill for my profession and enabled me to nurse here, and specialise in mental health.”